Holistic learning: how to engage the heart in learningby

 This is by no means an exhaustive list but hopefully these ideas will stimulate and inspire you to find your own ways of emotionally engaging learners.
 My final article in the series will look at how you can engage the spirit of learners.

-The holistic learning handbook: a practical guide for teachers and trainers by Nicki Davey and illustrated by Lauren Goodey, is due for publication by Jessica Kingsley Publishers in 2020.
+For more insights on this topic, read The holistic learning handbook: a practical guide for teachers and trainers by Nicki Davey, published by Jessica Kingsley Publishers in 2020.